North Korea's Kim says must deliver 'blow' to those imposing sanctions: KCNA

 Moon has suggested that sanctions could be eased to allow inter-Korean economic engagement in return for some nuclear concessions by North Korea, but so far Washington has not agreed.

-“It did not directly mention the U.S., but linked sanctions with hostile forces,” said Shin Beom-chul, a senior fellow at the Asan Institute for Policy Studies in Seoul.
+“It did not directly mention the U.S., but linked sanctions with hostile forces,” said Shin Beom-chul, a senior fellow at the Asian Institute for Policy Studies in Seoul.
 “He’s saying North Korea would take an independent course unless the U.S. offered to lift sanctions.
 You maintain sanctions, you’re a hostile force; if you ease sanctions, you’re not.”

+U.S. Secretary of State Mike Pompeo told a congressional committee on Wednesday that he would like to leave “a little room” in the sanctions in case North Korea makes “substantial” progress toward giving up its nuclear weapons.

+In Hanoi, Kim sought relief from major U.N. sanctions, but Pompeo said those must stay in effect until North Korea completely denuclearizes.

+“The enforcement regime, the core U.N.
+Security Council resolutions, need to remain in place until the verification of denuclearization has been completed,” he said.

-Reporting by Joyce Lee and Josh Smith; Editing by Leslie Adler & Kim Coghill
+Reporting by Joyce Lee and Josh Smith; Editing by Leslie Adler, Kim Coghill and Michael Perry